ThomasMorrierBompoint/react-doc/README.md

 - React elements are immutable.
 Once you create an element, you can’t change its children or attributes.
 An element is like a single frame in a movie: it represents the UI at a certain point in time.

 - React DOM compares the element and its children to the previous one, and only applies the DOM updates necessary to bring the DOM to the desired state.

+## Performance

+- React.PureComponent

+    React.PureComponent is similar to React.Component.
+The difference between them is that React.Component doesn’t implement shouldComponentUpdate(), but React.PureComponent implements it with a shallow prop and state comparison.

 ## Components